Fingel/ripasso-gnome-search-provider/README.md

 It is written 100% in rust using the [ripasso](https://github.com/cortex/ripasso) library and has no runtime dependencies, not even pass itself.

+Passwords will be cleared from the clipboard in 40 seconds.
+OTP is supported, prefix your search with `otp ` and then select a search result as normal.

 ## Installation

 ### Manual